 Krag is a small village in the Western Pomeranian Voivodeship.
 It lies in the Grabowa river valley and in close proximity to resorts such as Koszalin, Darlowo and Slupsk.
 The location is perfect for those who appreciates the beauty of Polish seaside.

-Krag is a tiny area with 201 permanent inhabitants.
+Krag is a tiny area with around 200 permanent inhabitants.
 However, in spring and summer seasons the visitor number increases.
 Tourists are mainly attracted by the uniqueness of this region and the great number of monuments here.